Contact information for our officers president: name: Katheryn McDaniel address: > 138 Almond Street > Topika, Kansas 20697 phone: cell: 1-210-555-5297 home: 1-210-555-8470 email: KateMcD@aol.com kids: - Joanie - Terrance vice president: name: Margaret Hodge address: > 2586 Marigold Lane > Topika, K

 human readable and writable data interchange format

-NestedText is a file format for exchanging data held in strings, lists, and␣ dictionaries.
-In this way it is similar to JSON, YAML, or StrictYAML, but with a restricted set of supported data types, the file format is simpler.
-It is␣ designed to be easy to enter with a text editor and easy to read.
-The small␣ number of data types supported means few rules need be kept in mind when␣ creating a file.
-The result is a data file that is easily created, modified, or␣ viewed with a text editor and be understood and used by both programmers and␣ non-programmers.
+NestedText is a file format for exchanging data held in strings that are contained within lists, and dictionaries.
+In this way it is similar to JSON, YaML, or StrictYaML, but with a restricted set of supported data types, the file format is simpler.
+It is designed to be easy to enter with a text editor and easy to read.
+The small number of data types supported means few rules need be kept in mind when creating a file.
+The result is a data file that is easily created, modified, or viewed with a text editor and be understood and used by both programmers and non-programmers.

 NestedText is convenient for configuration files, address books, account information and the like.
 Here is an example of a file that contains a few addresses: